annikalogarta/annikalogarta/README.md

 ### Hi, I'm Annika! 👋

 I'm a Computer Engineering student at the University of Waterloo.
 Proficient in C++, Java, and Python.
-Currently dabbling in hardware!
+Currently dabbling in hardware as part of Midnight Sun.
+I'm interested in embedded at the moment, but I'm open to trying out anything!

 In my free time I love taking photos and making latte art.
 Feel free to reach out at alogarta@uwaterloo.ca 😁
 <!--